William Dorsey Pender: Civil War

 On March 21, 1861, Pender resigned from the U.S. Army and was appointed a captain of artillery in the Confederate States Army.
-By May he was a colonel in command of the 3rd North Carolina Infantry (also designated the 13th North Carolina) and then the 6th North Carolina.
+By May he was a colonel in command of the 3rd North Carolina Infantry (redesignated as the 13th North Carolina on November 14, 1861) and then the 6th North Carolina.
 Tried in combat successfully in the Battle of Seven Pines in June 1862, he was promoted to brigadier general and command of a brigade of North Carolinians in Maj.
-Gen. A.P.
-Hill's Light Division.
+Gen. A. P. Hill's Light Division.
 Confederate President Jefferson Davis personally promoted Pender on the Seven Pines battlefield.

 During the Seven Days Battles, Pender was an aggressive brigade commander.
-He was wounded in the arm at the Battle of Glendale, but recovered quickly enough to rejoin his brigade and fight at Cedar Mountain, Second Manassas (where he received a minor head wound from an exploding shell), Harpers Ferry, and Battle of Sharpsburg.
+He was wounded in the arm at the Battle of Glendale, but recovered quickly enough to rejoin his brigade and fight at Cedar Mountain, Second Manassas (where he received a minor head wound from an exploding shell), Harpers Ferry, and the Battle of Sharpsburg.
 At Sharpsburg, Pender arrived in the nick of time with A.P.
 Hill after a 17-mile march to save the Army of Northern Virginia from serious defeat on its right flank.

 At Fredericksburg, he was wounded again, in his left arm, but the bone was unbroken, so he continued in command, despite the spectacle of him riding around bleeding.
 At Chancellorsville, on May 2, 1863, A.P.
 Hill was wounded in Thomas "Stonewall" Jackson's famous march and attack on the flank of the Union XI Corps; Pender assumed command of the division.
 On the following day, Pender was wounded in the arm yet again, this time a minor injury from a spent bullet that had killed an officer who stood in front of him.

 Following the death of Jackson, Gen. Robert E. Lee reorganized his army and promoted A.P.
 Hill to command the newly formed Third Corps.
 Pender, at the young age of 29, was promoted to major general and division command.
 He was well regarded by his superiors.
 Lee wrote to Jefferson Davis, "Pender is an excellent officer, attentive, industrious and brave; has been conspicuous in every battle, and, I believe, wounded in almost all of them."